CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/Lab5.md

    ![](../../media/addtestcase.png)

 ### Task 6: Push code to your repository from the codespace

+Commit and push the updated code to a GitHub repository for version control.

 1. Use the VS Code terminal to add files to the repository.
 Open VS Code Terminal if it's not opened yet.